All Episodes

 We might be dealing with five million abductions.

-I received from a woman, and this is just so typical, and I thought it would be interesting for people to understand what would suggest an abduction.
+I just read this letter today I received from a woman, and this is just so typical, and I thought it would be interesting for people to understand what would suggest an abduction.

 I lay awake now sometimes trying to force myself to remember more of this incident, but my mind won't let me.

-And she wants to know why it bothers her after 23 years.
+She wants to know why it bothers her after 23 years.

-I find that I cannot stand to see an exposed window at night, and even make sure the mini blinds are all angled up so no light could shine down through them.
+I find that I cannot stand to see an exposed window at night and even make sure the mini blinds are all angled up so no light could shine down through them.

 She said she was asleep in bed at the age of 11 or 12 and awoke to see light coming down through the shutters.

-The light was most strong in the window directly above my head, but I could see it coming through another window, too.
+The light was most strong in the window directly above my head, but I could see it coming through another window too.

 It was dark outside.